ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### URL for a repo that contains the exact code which was built to get this binary:
 *******************************************************************************
-CIQ shim-unsigned-x64 RPM repository:  https://bitbucket.org/ciqinc/shim-unsigned-x64/src/ciq9/
+CIQ shim-unsigned-x64 RPM repository:  https://bitbucket.org/ciqinc/shim-unsigned-x64/src/ciq7/

-This code is a combination of:  https://github.com/rhboot/shim/releases/download/15.8/shim-15.8.tar.bz2 and an RPM spec file derived from the Rocky (and in turn RHEL) one.
+This code is a combination of:  https://github.com/rhboot/shim/releases/download/15.8/shim-15.8.tar.bz2 and an RPM spec file derived from the RHEL one.

-Additionally, I have a "frozen" repository copy of the Mock buildroot and build dependencies (gcc, openssl, et al.) here:  https://rl-secure-boot.ewr1.vultrobjects.com/repos/shim_review_deps/  (this gets used by Mock as a source of RPM dependencies)
+Additionally, I have a "frozen" repository copy of the Mock buildroot and build dependencies (gcc, openssl, et al.) here:
+# H1 https://rl-secure-boot.ewr1.vultrobjects.com/repos/c7/shim_review_deps/  (this gets used by Mock as a source of RPM dependencies)

-Using this repository (consisting of public Rocky Linux 8 packages) ensures a reproducible binary when building the shim-unsigned-x64 with mock (or Docker/Podman) and rpmbuild.
+Using this repository (consisting of public CentOS Linux 7 packages) ensures a reproducible binary when building the shim-unsigned-x64 with mock (or Docker/Podman) and rpmbuild.

 *******************************************************************************
 ### What patches are being applied and why:
 *******************************************************************************
-N/a
+CentOS 7 has a version of dos2unix that doesn't support -f, the patch removes the use of -f in the shim build

 *******************************************************************************
 ### Do you have the NX bit set in your shim?
 If so, is your entire boot stack NX-compatible and what testing have you done to ensure such compatibility?